 How can people get involved?

 Everyone is welcome to contribute to the encoding effort through OpenScore.
-Here’s the information for prospective contributors to the lieder corpus, here’s equivalent advice for OpenScore: How You Can Get Involved.
+This website provides information for prospective contributors to the lieder corpus, here’s equivalent advice for OpenScore: How You Can Get Involved.

 Apart from helping the musical world, encoders themselves also benefit from the task: copy-editing music is a very worthwhile pursuit that musicians have used as part of their education for as long as records exist.
 The story of Wagner copying out Beethoven’s Ninth Symphony twice stands as a famous testament to this.
 So, encode on and perhaps someday you’ll write world-changing, epic operas!

 In association with the Cambridge Big Data Strategic Research Initiative, Cambridge Digital Humanities Network and the University of Cambridge Faculty of Music, a ‘Scores of Scores’ event took take place on 19 June 2018, combining elements of a conference, workshop, hackathon, and ‘encodathon’.
 This saw the launch of both the ‘Scores of Scores’ encodings, and also a first application of those scores: the ‘Cut Outs’ automatic music theory exercises.